Bretenoux: Location

 Bretenoux is located north of the River Lot, near the border with the Corrèze department, in the Dordogne Valley, and Bretenoux is attached to the town of Biars-sur-Cère.
 It is watered by the rivers Cère and Le Mamoul.
 The D940 and D803 national roads run through it.

 Toponymy

 The name Bretenoux derives from Brittanorum villa, which means "the domain, the property, of the Breton villa" and may reflect the settlement in the area in the 5th and 6th centuries of Romano-British people fleeing the Anglo-Saxon invasion of England.

 History

 The settlement is first mentioned in the monastery of Beaulieu's cartulary in 866, as Villa Bretenoro.

 Guérin, lord of Castelnau de Bretenoux, founded the bastide in 1277 as a counterpoint to the royal bastide of Puybrun, originally under the name Villafranca d'Orilenda (or Orlanda, Orlinda).
 He granted the town fishing rights, access to the river islands, and two markets a year on condition a wall was constructed around the town with moats and four gates.

+On 9 June 1944, a group of twenty-seven French Resistance members led by Fritz Holtzmann from the Corrèze Armée secrète attempted to stop a column of the 2nd SS Panzer Division Das Reich advancing via Tulle towards Limoges to re-enforce the German army attempting to stop the Allies on the D-day beaches.
+The Resistance had barricaded the bridge with tree stumps and manned the bridge, riverbank, and surrounding roof tops.
+Around 06:30am the SS column had advanced from their lager at Saint-Céré, and the battle for the bridge lasted before SS units crossed river and flanked the resistance.
+With the bridge siege lifted, nineteen members of the Resistance had died and thirteen civilians murdered after they had failed to flee the town.
+The SS column then continued their advance to Tulle via Beaulieu-sur-Dordogne and La Grafouillère.